New York City draft riots: Background

 New York's economy was tied to the South; by 1822, nearly half of its exports were cotton shipments.
 In addition, upstate textile mills processed cotton in manufacturing.
 New York had such strong business connections to the South that on January 7, 1861, Mayor Fernando Wood, a Democrat, called on the city's Board of Aldermen to "declare the city's independence from Albany and from Washington"; he said it "would have the whole and united support of the Southern States."
 When the Union entered the war, New York City had many sympathizers with the South.

 The city was also a continuing destination of immigrants.
 Since the 1840s, most were from Ireland and Germany.
 In 1860, nearly 25 percent of the New York City population was German-born, and many did not speak English.
 During the 1840s and 1850s, journalists had published sensational accounts, directed at the white working class, dramatizing the evils of interracial socializing, relationships, and marriages.
 Reformers joined the effort.
-Newspapers carried derogatory portrayals of black people and ridiculed "black aspirations for equal rights in voting, education, and employment".

 The Democratic Party's Tammany Hall political machine had been working to enroll immigrants as U.S. citizens so they could vote in local elections and had strongly recruited Irish.
 In March 1863, with the war continuing, Congress passed the Enrollment Act to establish a draft for the first time, as more troops were needed.
 In New York City and other locations, new citizens learned they were expected to register for the draft to fight for their new country.
 Black men were excluded from the draft as they were largely not considered citizens, and wealthier white men could pay for substitutes.

 New York political offices, including the mayor, were historically held by Democrats before the war, but the election of Abraham Lincoln as president had demonstrated the rise in Republican political power nationally.
 Newly elected New York City Republican Mayor George Opdyke was mired in profiteering scandals in the months leading up to the riots.
 The Emancipation Proclamation of January 1863 alarmed much of the white working class in New York, who feared that freed slaves would migrate to the city and add further competition to the labor market.
-There had already been tensions between black and white workers since the 1850s, particularly at the docks, with free blacks and immigrants competing for low-wage jobs in the city.
+There had already been tensions between black and white workers since the 1850s, particularly at the docks, with free black people and white immigrants competing for low-wage jobs in the city.
 In March 1863, white longshoremen refused to work with black laborers and rioted, attacking 200 black men.